 Alzheimer's disease consists of three main stages: mild (sometimes called early-stage), moderate, and severe (sometimes called late-stage).
 Understanding these stages can help you plan ahead.
-You will find information about coping with behavior problems often seen in each stage of AD starting on page 14.
+You will find information about coping with behavior problems often seen in each stage of AD starting on page 12.

 Mild Alzheimer's disease.
 In mild AD, the first stage, people often have some memory loss and small changes in their personality.
-They may have trouble remembering recent events or the names of familiar people or things.
-They may no longer be able to solve simple math problems or balance a checkbook.
+They may forget recent events or the names of familiar people or things.
+They may no longer be able to solve simple math problems.
 People with mild AD also slowly lose the ability to plan and organize.
 For example, they may have trouble making a grocery list and finding items in the store.